3commas-io/3commas-official-api-docs/docs/Account/Get Account Info.md

 ### Parameters response**<br>
 {% hint style="info" %}
-If successful, the response includes a copy of the updated [Account](./README.md) entity.
+If successful, the response includes a copy of [Account](./README.md) entity.
 {% endhint %}